 The IHG portfolio includes several brands including Holiday Inn, Holiday Inn Express, Crowne Plaza, and InterContinental.
 But, have you ever stayed at a Candlewood Suites?

-Candlewood Suites is the business traveler-friendly extended-stay brand.
+Candlewood Suites is a business traveler-friendly extended-stay brand.
 Some rooms come with a mini-kitchen.
 Amenities include a cooktop stove, fridge, and a few kitchen gadgets that let you cook a real meal inside your hotel room.
 These properties are sometimes cheaper than other IHG properties, even in the same town.

 It’s not uncommon to find a Candlewood Suites for 10,000 points per night when a Holiday Inn or Holiday Inn Express might start at 15,000 points.
 Even if you only stay for one night, Candlewood Suites gladly welcome Platinum Elite members like yourself.

 Book with Points and Cash

 You also have the option to use points and cash to book a rewards night, instead of burning through your entire points balance in one stay.
 This option is better if you only book one or two nights at a time.

 Summary of the Chase IHG® Premier Credit Card